 "a programming platform designed to be global, supporting all of the world's languages, but also be about the world's languages.
 A platform on which everyone can create, with whatever abilities they have, to share interactive content that anyone can experience.
 For youth and young adults who want to express themselves through interactive words, emojis, and typography, playfully and artfully.
 Not with the goal of getting power for themselves, but to create a computational world that recognize the incredible strength and necessity of our beautiful differences."

 "Fully remote work combined with regular and easily-accessible video-conferencing mimics much of the hub-and-spoke workspace design.
 In some cases ways it works even better.
 Video conferences can handle arbitrarily small or large groups of participants without any conference room conflicts.
 For those of us with other needs — with ADHD, anxiety disorders, hearing or vision loss, or mobility issues — we are more free to create the kinds of workspaces we need without impinging on other people’s work styles or space.
-A brightly-lit but cramped office space, again with long desks but pushed close together."

 "When a decision making apparatus is non-human and your system's POSIWID function is to extract and dehumanize and murder for profit and power, let's call that what it is: humans with power deciding to harm the world, with some extra steps."